 The rising numbers of girls having under-age sex is alarming.
 It is not a cost-free phenomenon.
 It poses public health policy challenges and social challenges.

 The underlying cause must be the 'pornification' of the culture and the increasing sexualisation of pre-adolescent girls.
 Too many young girls are absorbing from the popular culture around them that they only have value as sex objects.
-Inevitably they
+Inevitably

-act this notion out.
+they act this notion out.

 Government must improve education in schools for both girls and boys, the shadow health minister insisted.
 But she dismissed as pointless abstinence drives similar to that mooted by Tory MP Nadine Dorris.

-Businesses have been warned that they face new rules to tackle what the Prime Minister has described as the commercialisation and sexualisation of childhood.
+Businesses have been warned that they face new rules to tackle what the Prime Minister has described as the commercialisation and

 The Prime Minister will hold meetings early in the new year with retailers and advertisers to put a spotlight on their conduct, whatever that means.
-If voluntary codes of conduct fail to do enough to protect children, ministers are threatening to
+If voluntary codes of conduct fail to do enough to protect children, ministers are

-legislate and impose new laws.
+threatening to legislate and impose new laws.

 In a letter to business leaders inviting them to meet the Prime Minister, Sarah Teather, the children's minister, warned that companies must demonstrate the real difference they are making for families .
-She said: The Prime Minister and I will
+She said: The Prime Minister and

-expect to see concrete progress and for this to feel real and meaningful to parents and children.
+I will expect to see concrete progress and for this to feel real and meaningful to parents and children.

 The letter, seen by The Daily Telegraph, sets out a detailed list of reforms that ministers want to see introduced over the next 10 months, including:

 Children under the age of 16 must not be used as brand ambassadors or in peer to peer marketing campaigns.
-A voluntary ban is already under way but Teather said: The industry needs to do further work to ensure that this is strongly
+A voluntary ban is already under way but Teather said: The industry needs to do further work to ensure that this is

 A nationwide ban on outdoor advertising that uses sexualised images .
 A voluntary ban already exists on advertising near schools but ministers want firms to go further.
-Teather suggested a ban on outdoor advertisements using sexualised images
+Teather suggested a ban on outdoor advertisements using sexualised

-could be required.
+images could be required.
 She said: Children go to more places than just their school and see advertising everywhere they go.
 If an advertisement is not acceptable close to a school, is it acceptable anywhere?

 So-called lads' magazines and newspapers with sexualised images on their covers must not be in easy view of children in shops.
 A code of practice already exists for newsagents and retailers.
-However, application of the code is very patchy and
+However, application of the code is very

-provided by publishers and wholesalers and we expect to see a great deal of progress on this issue.
+behind modesty boards provided by publishers and wholesalers and we expect to see a great deal of progress on this issue.

 Age ratings for music videos could be introduced as a result of a Department for Culture, Media and Sport consultation.
-[This may be interesting, the government may find that most of the supposedly child devasting Rihanna videos may turn out to be no
+[This may be interesting, the government may find that most of the supposedly child devasting Rihanna videos may turn out to

-more than 12 rated, with even the most sexy being 15 rated rather than the assumed 18].
+be no more than 12 rated, with even the most sexy being 15 rated rather than the assumed 18].

 Sex makes one generation fearful for the next.
 It has always been so.
+And in each

-was making witty mockery of such shows, while itself leaving little to the audience's imagination.
+making witty mockery of such shows, while itself leaving little to the audience's imagination.
 At the same time in Britain, nudes posing in tableaux at the Windmill Theatre were still not permitted to move.

 Now I find myself caught up in concerns about the sexualisation of children today.
-This week, I was quoted as condemning outright Lady Gaga and other performers for seeming obsessed with appearing at their raunchiest in their pop
+This week, I was quoted as condemning outright Lady Gaga and other performers for seeming obsessed with appearing at their raunchiest in their pop videos and on

-videos and on prime-time television shows.
+prime-time television shows.
 So have I changed sides?
 Or has the world changed?